gbdev/pandocs/src/STAT.md

 :::tip TERMINOLOGY

-A *dot* is the shortest period over which the PPU can output one pixel: is it equivalent to 1 T-state on DMG or on CGB single-speed mode or 2 T-states on CGB double-speed mode.
+A *dot* is the shortest period over which the PPU can output one pixel: is it equivalent to 1 T-cycle on DMG or on CGB Single Speed mode or 2 T-cycles on CGB Double Speed mode.
 On each dot during mode 3, either the PPU outputs a pixel or the fetcher is stalling the [FIFOs](<#Pixel FIFO>).

 :::